MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/bookmarks-support.md

 To save the property value as filter state the object property should be marked as `"filterState": true` in `capabilities.json`.

 Example: `Timeline Slicer` [stores](https://github.com/microsoft/powerbi-visuals-timeline/commit/8b7d82dd23cd2bd71817f1bc5d1e1732347a185e#diff-290828b604cfa62f1cb310f2e90c52fdR334) `Granularity` property values in filter.
-And it allows to switch current granularity on changing of bookmarks by user.
+And it allows to change current granularity on changing of bookmarks by user.